1911 and 2011 Handguns

 — Jason MosherCADRE Dispatch

 The 1911 pistol is America’s most iconic handgun.
 With more than a century of use, it remains a top-selling handgun today.
 Originally designed to fire the .45 ACP, the 1911 pistol is now available in multiple calibers including .22, 38 Super, 9mm, 10mm, and more.
-Originally designed for war, the 1911 handgun is now used by many for competition shooting, self-defense, home defense, and collecting.
+And, originally designed for war, the 1911 handgun is now used by many for competition shooting, self-defense, home defense, and collecting.

 Another well-known, and more modern version of the 1911 is the 2011 handgun.
 Made popular by high-end firearms maker, Staccato, the 2011 has soared in popularity in recent years.
 This is partly due to how it maintains the original look, function, and feel of the 1911 — but with modern features.
 The most notable of those features is the double-stack magazine, which allows it to carry more ammunition than a 1911.
-While the 2011 pistol is viewed as a modern version of the 1911, many consider it a separate category of handgun.
-In recent years, the number of companies manufacturing the 1911 and 2011 has increased.

 History of the 1911

 At the request of the US Military, legendary firearms inventor John Moses Browning created the 1911 handgun in 1910.
 A patent was granted on February 14, 1911, and the new pistol was adopted by the US Army on March 29, 1911.
-The original manufacturer of the 1911 .45 ACP handgun was Colt, who obtained the manufacturing license from Browning.
-As the first semi-auto handgun to replace the outdated .38 caliber pistol, it was designated the M1911 by the US Army.

 Bul Armory 1911 handgun.